 Sometimes the distance can be big, like singing the first word of “Somewhere Over the Rainbow“.
 Or, the distance can be small, like singing the first two words of the chorus of “Don’t Stop Believing” by Journey.

 This app is a strong tool.
-If you use this, you will get so much better at not only recognizing music, but being able to replicate it, which is what singing is really all about.
+If you use this, or one like it, you will get so much better at not only recognizing music, but being able to replicate it, which is what singing is really all about.

 We have 12 different notes in our musical scale, so there’s lots of exercises here for you to go through.

 Concentrate for now, though, on just the first couple.
 Don’t try to master all these notes to start with.
 Strive instead to get all correct answers on the “major and minor Second” intervals only.
 Then you can move on to other intervals.

 What I love about these apps is that they can go with us everywhere.
 Most people these days can’t be away from their cell phones for even a few minutes.
 That can be a good thing, especially if you use it for educational purposes and to make yourself more awesome at something!

 BE that Voice Inside You